Cumulocity-IoT/cumulocity-dynamic-mapper/USERGUIDE.md

    > required since this can overwrite mandatory Cumulocity attributes, e.g. <code>source.id</code>.
 This can result in API calls that are rejected by the Cumulocity backend!

 1. Press the button "Add substitution".
 In the next modal dialog the following details can be specified: 1.
 Select option `Expand Array` if the result of the source expression is an array and you want to generate any of the following substitutions:
-_ `multi-device-single-value`
+    * `multi-device-single-value`
-_ `multi-device-multi-value`
+    * `multi-device-multi-value`
-_ `single-device-multi-value`\
+    * `single-device-multi-value`\
+\
 Otherwise an extracted array is treated as a single value, see [Different type of substitutions](#different-type-of-substitutions).
-1. Select option `Resolve to externalId` if you want to resolve system Cumulocity Id to externalId using externalIdType.
+4. Select option `Resolve to externalId` if you want to resolve system Cumulocity Id to externalId using externalIdType.
 This can only be used for OUTBOUND mappings.
-1. Select a `Reapir Strategy` that determines how the mapping is applied:
+5. Select a `Repair Strategy` that determines how the mapping is applied:
-_ `DEFAULT`: Map the extracted values to the attribute addressed on right side _ `USE_FIRST_VALUE_OF_ARRAY`: When the left side of the mapping returns an array, only use the 1. item in the array and map this to the right side
+    * `DEFAULT`: Map the extracted values to the attribute addressed on right side
+    * `USE_FIRST_VALUE_OF_ARRAY`: When the left side of the mapping returns an array, only use the 1. item in the array and map this to the right side
-_ `USE_LAST_VALUE_OF_ARRAY`: When the left side of the mapping returns an array, only use the last item in the array and map this to the right side
+    * `USE_LAST_VALUE_OF_ARRAY`: When the left side of the mapping returns an array, only use the last item in the array and map this to the right side
-_ `REMOVE_IF_MISSING`: When the left side of the mapping returns no result (not NULL), then delete the attribute (that is addressed in mapping) in the target on the right side.
-This avoids empty attribute, e.d. `airsensor: undefined`
+    * `REMOVE_IF_MISSING_OR_NULL`: When the left side of the mapping returns no result (not NULL), then delete the attribute (that is addressed in mapping) in the target on the right side.
+This avoids empty attribute, e.g. `airsensor: undefined`
-_ `REMOVE_IF_NULL`: When the left side of the mapping returns `null`, then delete the attribute (that is addressed in mapping) in the target on the right side.
-This avoids empty attribute, e.d. `airsensor: undefined`

 <p align="center">
 <img src="resources/image/Dynamic_Mapper_Mapping_Stepper_Edit_Modal.png"  style="width: 70%;" />
 </p>